 NOTE 3: In practice, such elevation data has to be produced from LIDAR.
-Therefore, it is advised to produce bathymetric data on sea side up to 10 m depth that is the limit of LIDAR "visibility".
-Nevertheless, it should be recognised there may be difficulties if waters are not calm and transparent enough, such as in estuaries
+Therefore, it is advised to produce bathymetric data on sea side up to 10 m depth that is the ordinary limit of LIDAR "visibility" (LIDAR visibility can extend to 30 meters in the optically clear coastal waters, but is frequently limited to 10 - 15 meters).
+Nevertheless, it should be recognised there may be difficulties even within the 10 meters limit, if waters are not calm and transparent enough, such as in estuaries.